What's True About The Myth About Squarespace SEO: A Review

 So this is an overly lengthy meta description.
 In any case, you probably don't want the entire product description to be the meta description, which is supposed to be a short summary of what a page is about.
 It's possible that you have little to say about a product, in which case it's probably okay.
 "Our flaming aqua shorts are a great way to get noticed on the boardwalk" is fine.
 But what about a reasonably comprehensible description of, ahem, Squarespace SEO Audit services?
 You'll need to make your first sentence or two a summary you'd like to show up in search results, and even then it will get cut off inconveniently somewhere.

-As with the Page Description issue in Bedford and other templates, this is a situation where Squarespace should really offer a field specifically for the meta description, but doesn't, taking away your ability to write up an appropriate summary and forcing you to violate Google's current guidelines if you need some length to fully describe your product.
+As with the former Page Description issue in Bedford and other templates, now solved by the SEO tab, this is a situation where Squarespace should really offer a field specifically for the meta description, but doesn't, taking away your ability to write up an appropriate summary and forcing you to violate Google's current guidelines if you need some length to fully describe your product.

 Captions As Alt Text